 5) Lay your Paving!

-Dampen the underside of the slab with water, before laying onto the sand/ cement.
+Dampen the underside of the slab with a slurry or a compound on the back of the slabs before laying onto the sand/ cement.
 Place your first slab at the highest point of the patio, working from corner to corner.
-The first slab is really important, so make sure it is at the right angle and is level (with a slight downward angle).
+Placing the first slab is vital, so make extra sure that it is at the right angle and is level (with a slight downward angle).

 Gently tamp down on the slab with the rubber mallet a few times to firmly place the slab.

-REMEMBER: You must leave at least a 3mm gap between each slab to allow for the jointing in between.
+REMEMBER: You must leave at least a 3 - 6mm gap between each slab for Porcelain Paving and 10 -12mm gap for Sandstone and Limestone Paving to allow for the jointing in between.
+Also keep in mind that you should seal the back of sawn products to avoid mirroring.

 Allow the Sharp Sand/ Cement to dry.
-This is important that it dried slowly, if rain is forecast, use a large plastic sheet to protect it.
+It is important that it dries slowly, if rain is forecasted, use a large plastic sheet to protect it.

 6) Joint your Paving